Mind and Matter: Before Descartes

-It is worth noting that neither Galileo nor Descartes managed to give a cogent justification for the distinction between primary qualities\footnote{The terminology ``primary'' and ``secondary'' is actually due to Locke~\cite{Locke}}, supposed to be objectively real, and secondary qualities, supposed to be in some sense illusory.
-Before the twentieth century the best that could be done was to appeal to the empirical successes of classical physics, which might have been thought to be based on it.
-Since the 1920s there has not even been that justification.
-Quite the reverse, in fact: the search for primary qualities consistent with quantum mechanics has been a source of endless difficulties.
+It is worth noting that Galilei did not attempt to justify the distinction between primary qualities\footnote{The terminology ``primary'' and ``secondary'' is actually due to Locke~\cite{Locke}}, supposed to be objectively real, and secondary qualities, supposed to be in some sense illusory.
+Descartes did try to justify it, but his justification is not, to my mind, very convincing.
+I believe that Burtt~\cite[p.311]{Burtt} gets it about right when he says that in its first inception\footnote{At a later date one could appeal to the empirical successes of the classical theories apparently based on the doctrine, but not at the time of its first inception.} the doctrine of primary and secondary qualities was ``buttressed by nothing more than a mathematical apriorism''.